New Limits on Polarized Power Spectra at 126 and 164 MHz: Relevance to Epoch of Reionization Measurements: Data Processing

 \subsection{Averaging Multiple Days}

-As a final excision of spurious signals (most likely due to RFI), on each day, we flag outlying measurements in each bin of LST.
-We use the measurement of $T_{sys}$ outlined in Section \ref{sec:Tsys} to estimate the variance of each bin, and flag $3\sigma$ outliers.
+As a final excision of spurious signals (most likely due to RFI), on each day, we flag outlying measurements in each bin of local sidereal time (LST).
+We use the measurement of $T_{\rm sys}$ outlined in Section \ref{sec:Tsys} to estimate the variance of each bin, and flag $3\sigma$ outliers.

 If the data followed a normal distribution, consistent with pure, thermal noise, then this procedure would flag around one measurement in each frequency/LST bin, causing a slight miscalculation of statistics post-flagging.
 To counteract this effect, we calculate the ratio of the variance of a normal distribution, truncated at $\pm3\sigma$ (97.3\%).
 We increase all errors in the power spectrum by a factor of $1.03\approx 1/97.3\%$ to account for this effect.